LiamKarlMitchell/toggl_active_collab_bridge/README.md

 Q. What Active Collab does this support?

-A. None, but it seems to work with Self Hosted v4.2.17.
+A. None, but it seems to work with Self Hosted v7 an older tag works with Active Collab Self Hosted v4.2.17.

-Q. Why such an old version of Active Collab?

-A. It's keeps the lights on, if it ain't fix don't break it right?
-    (I'm simply poking it with a stick, yes I tried activeCollab Timer 3 but it *ain't got nuffin* on Toggl).
+Q. Why should we use Toggl Active Collab 7 already includes a timer.

+A. You are right, but I find Toggl is more user friendly than the built in timer and has better reporting features.

 Q. I changed the time entry details or deleted it, have I broken this?